azazelcodes/phyngers/README.md

-Modified Hand Detection program by some tutorial + my ideas

 # WHAT IS THIS

-A lil project ive been working on to detect fingers and do sumthin
+A lil project ive been working on to detect fingers and do sumthin just modified Hand Detection code by some tutorial + my ideas

 # CAN I USE THIS